-For me there isn’t a right or wrong way of thinking.
+For me there isn’t a right or wrong way.
 It’s down to us as individuals.
-No one has a monopoly on what I think, in the same way I don’t have a monopoly on what others think.
+No one has a monopoly on what we think, in the same way we don’t have a monopoly on what others think.

 I have days where I find a certain acceptance and everything feels easier, then days when I wake up with the burden of what I deal with.